 TILT Holdings Enters into Exclusive Manufacture and Distribution Agreement with Curaleaf International

-TILT subsidiary Jupiter Research to develop and supply custom pod vaporizer for Curaleaf International

-/EIN News/ -- PHOENIX, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- TILT Holdings Inc. ("TILT") (NEO: TILT) (OTCQX: TLLTF), a global provider of cannabis business solutions that include inhalation technologies, cultivation, manufacturing, processing, brand development and retail, today announced Jupiter Research LLC (“Jupiter Research”) has entered into an exclusive five-year manufacture, supply and distribution agreement with Curaleaf International Limited ("Curaleaf International") to bring the Jupiter manufactured Liquid Que™ vaporizer to new territories abroad, for use as a medical device with extracts developed by Curaleaf International, subject to obtaining regulatory approvals in the relevant territories.
+PHOENIX, Nov.
+09, 2022 (GLOBE NEWSWIRE) -- TILT Holdings Inc. ("TILT") (NEO: TILT) TLLTF, a global provider of cannabis business solutions that include inhalation technologies, cultivation, manufacturing, processing, brand development and retail, today announced Jupiter Research LLC ("Jupiter Research") has entered into an exclusive five-year manufacture, supply and distribution agreement with Curaleaf International Limited ("Curaleaf International") to bring the Jupiter manufactured Liquid Que™ vaporizer to new territories abroad, for use as a medical device with extracts developed by Curaleaf International, subject to obtaining regulatory approvals in the relevant territories.

 "We are pleased to announce this agreement with Curaleaf International and the resulting expansion of TILT's distribution footprint in Europe and other global markets," said Gary Santo, TILT's CEO.
 "Our track record as an inhalation device innovator is strong, and, together with Curaleaf International's scale and bandwidth, we expect to accelerate the development of these new and high-potential territories."